 Below is detailed information on patrol requirements across the Branch.

-Weekend voluntary patrols will begin on Saturday 24 September 2016.
+Weekend voluntary patrols will begin on Sunday 27th of September 2020.

 Club Captain and Patrol Captain Roles